 Jason and Andrea are two attractive, intelligent, and successful people with great futures.
 Yes, they are Jesus-followers, but many Jesus-followers who get married have premarital sex because "they can't wait."

 I don't wish to judge them for that.
-Yet I want to bow down before Jason and Andrea and do a little worship!
+Yet, I want to bow before Jason and Andrea and do a little worship!
 Who are these rare, unusual people who take the road less traveled and delay gratification?
 Especially in our sex-addicted culture where sex is used to sell everything from hamburgers to vacuum cleaners.

 From my pastoral POV I see lots of sex addiction.
 Sometimes I wonder, falsely I am certain, "Who is not a sex addict today?"
 Have you ever seen or counseled one?
 Addiction is a monster.
 The French word for addict, as Gerald May has told us, is attache.
 Attachment.
 Claw-like attache.
 Being married or shacking up (I'm not talking about the book The Shack) cannot cure this.
 Our culture of sexual freedom has, ironically, imprisoned many.
 A sex addict outside of marriage will be a sex addict within marriage (unless The Transformation happens, to be accomplished only by grace).